 BRIEF HISTORY AND INTRODUCTION

 Isla Mujeres, the Island of Women, where time passes slowly and your dream vacation becomes a reality.
 Located just eight miles across the Bahia de Mujeres (Bay of Women) from Cancun, Isla Mujeres is only 5 miles long and half a mile wide at its widest point.
 The downtown area (Centro) of Isla is just four by six blocks.
-The average temperature is 80 degrees with 60% humidity and the hottest months are June thru September.
+The average temperature is 80 degrees with 60% humidity and the hottest months are June through September.

 Historically, Isla Mujeres is a fishing village and though it is now thoroughly discovered by tourists it still retains it's charm and tranquil atmosphere.
 As you stroll the streets in the evening you will see families gathered together in Caribbean styled homes, tucked between stores and restaurants, mending their fishing nets and relaxing.

 Isla restaurants, taxis and most stores operate on a cash-only basis.
 The best way to handle this, is to convert USD to pesos.
 You can either exchange USD to pesos at a money exchange downtown (you may need your passport), or get pesos by using your debit card at an ATM.
 You will get a better exchange rate either way than if you exchange money at the airport or if you pay dollars directly at a store or restaurant.